01904 521 936

 • Breakfast, Dinner

-If you'd like to explore further afield, the medieval city of Girona is just a short journey away by local bus.
-A well-preserved example of a Spanish medieval town, Girona's bustling streets are a treasure trove of winding alleys, colourful buildings and diverse galleries and museums.
-The Gothic cathedral is well worth seeing.
-The site was first a primitive Christian church then converted into a mosque by Moorish rulers before being re-purposed as a church.
-This impressive cathedral boasts the second-widest nave in the world - only St Peter's Basilica in Rome is larger.
+If you'd like to explore further, the medieval city of Girona is just a short journey away by local bus.
+Girona's well-preserved medieval streets are a treasure trove of winding alleys, colourful buildings and diverse galleries and museums.
+The Gothic cathedral is well worth seeing and boasts the second-widest nave in the world - only St Peter's Basilica in Rome is larger.
+Tonight, dinner is served at our hotel.

 Includes